vitoraguila/forza/README.md

 )

 func main() {
+	marketAnalystAgent := forza.NewAgent(&forza.AgentPersona{
-	marketAnalystAgent := forza.NewAgent("As the Lead Market Analyst at a premier " +
+		Role:      "Lead Market Analyst at a premier digital marketing firm",
-		"digital marketing firm, you specialize in dissecting " + "online business landscapes.
-Conduct amazing analysis of the products and " + "competitors, providing in-depth insights to guide " + "marketing strategies.")
+		Backstory: "you specialize in dissecting online business landscapes.
+Conduct amazing analysis of the products and competitors",
+		Goal:      "providing in-depth insights to guide marketing strategies", })
 	marketAnalystAgent.Configure(forza.ProviderOpenAi, forza.OpenAIModels.Gpt35turbo)
 	task1 := forza.NewTask(marketAnalystAgent)
-	task1.SetPrompt("Give me a full report about the market of electric cars in the US.")
+	task1.Instruction("Give me a full report about the market of electric cars in the US.")

+	contentCreatorAgent := forza.NewAgent(&forza.AgentPersona{
-	contentCreatorAgent := forza.NewAgent("As a Creative Content Creator at a top-tier " +
+		Role:      "Creative Content Creator at a top-tier digital marketing agency",
-		"digital marketing agency, you excel in crafting narratives " + "that resonate with audiences on social media. " + "Your expertise lies in turning marketing strategies " + "into engaging stories and visual content that capture " + "attention and inspire action.")
+		Backstory: "you excel in crafting narratives that resonate with audiences on social media.
+Your expertise lies in turning marketing strategies into engaging stories and visual content that capture attention and inspire action",
+		Goal:      "Generate a creative social media post for a new line of eco-friendly products"}, )

 	contentCreatorAgent.Configure(forza.ProviderOpenAi, forza.OpenAIModels.Gpt35turbo)
 	task2 := forza.NewTask(contentCreatorAgent)
-	task2.SetPrompt("Generate a creative social media post for a new line of eco-friendly products.")
+	task2.Instruction("Generate a creative social media post for a new line of eco-friendly products.")

+	// RUNNING ALL CONCURRENTLY
 	f := forza.NewPipeline()

 	f.AddTasks(task1.Completion, task2.Completion)
 	result := f.RunConcurrently()

-	fmt.Println(result[0], "result TASK1")
+	fmt.Println("result TASK1: ", result[0])
 	fmt.Println("-----------------")
-	fmt.Println(result[1], "result TASK2")
+	fmt.Println("result TASK2: ", result[1])
 }

 ```
 </details>